-To show of the yarn it takes only a simple, plain stockinette pattern for socks.
+To show off the yarn it takes only a simple, plain stockinette pattern for socks.
 I took Carle’s pattern as a reference.
-Thus, the colors look on the heel evenly as the stripes on the foot and leg, an afterthought heel is worked.
+Thus, the colours look on the heel evenly as the stripes on the foot and leg, an afterthought heel is worked.
 I know this technique already from the Flower power socks.
 The afterthought heel is made as follows: you knit to the heel and knit the heel stitches with a separate, waste yarn.
 Then you just slip the knitted heel stitches back onto the left needle and work as normal with the original wool on.
 When you finished the sock, you pull out the waste yarn, pick up the heel stitches and knit the heel.

 But there’s another method to work the afterthought heel without a waste yarn.
 You knit a tube as long as you want.
-When the socks is done, you measure the RIGHT spot where the heel should be and cut the yarn in the middle of the heel side.
+When the socks are done, you measure the RIGHT spot where the heel should be and cut the yarn in the middle of the heel side.
 You unravel, pick up the stitches for the heel and work a heel.

 The yarn itself is just gorgeous: those vibrant colours combined with the softness is great.
-It is hand dyed yarn.
+It is hand-dyed yarn.
 And they do a very good job.
 The different colour sections are balanced as you see in the picture above.

 Started at the toes and worked the foot and the leg as one tube, I got bored by the time by plain stockinette.
 Before I started with the ribbing I tried the basket weave pattern, alternated by the colour change.
 And the ribbing is worked as I did with the Lattice Top.

-Over all I really like these socks.
+Overall I really like these socks.
 The comment of my boyfriend doesn’t dismiss my love to the stripes: “These socks look like Pippi Longstocking socks!”
 After I told him, that I have another self-striping skein of Stray Cat Socks and it might be something for him, he was more than happy – and regret his comment :-)